Disastrous execution and decisions on fourth down come back to haunt the Seahawks in their loss to the Giants

 Also head scratching was a decision not to go for it on fourth down in the second quarter when the Seahawks were at the Giants’ 37 facing a fourth-and-6.
 Instead of either going for it or kicking a field goal with Jason Myers — who has made 27 in a row — they took a delay of game penalty to set up a punt.

-“That was at the end of the distance that we wanted to kick (a field goal),’’ said Carroll of what would have been roughly a 55-yarder.
+“That was at the end of the distance that we wanted to kick (a field goal),’’ Seattle coach Pete Carroll said of what would have been roughly a 55-yarder.
 “That was beyond it.’’

 The Seahawks pinned the Giants at the 9 and got the ball back quickly via a punt.